The Watch (2012 film): Plot

 Evan suspects that one of his neighbors is an alien due to his deadpan, cryptic way of speaking and because he always seems to be following Evan.
 As the watch scouts the neighbor's house, Bob learns that Chelsea is at an unsupervised party with Jason.
 Bob disobeys Evan's orders and rushes to the party with Franklin.
 Bob prevents Jason from raping Chelsea, but Jason beats him until Franklin intervenes.
 Evan and Jamarcus investigate the odd neighbor alone, discovering that he hosts orgies in his basement.
 When Bob returns, he and Evan argue over his putting his daughter above the watch.
 Bob is fired from the watch after saying Evan has no friends because he tries to control everything.
 Evan goes home and admits his infertility to Abby, who accepts the news and tells him they will work things out.

-Evan then receives an urgent visit from Jamarcus, who confesses that he is one of the aliens but has chosen to side with humanity after experiencing human culture.
+Evan then receives an urgent visit from Jamarcus, who confesses that he is one of the aliens but has chosen to side with humanity after attending the orgy and experiencing human culture.
 He warns the group that the aliens are building a transmitter beneath the Costco store which will summon their armada to destroy the earth; he is expelled from the watch for his deception.

 They go to Franklin's house to get some guns and after arming themselves, they infiltrate Costco to destroy the transmitter.
 Bob encounters Jason who reveals that he is also an alien, and they brawl.
 Evan and Franklin attempt to disable the transmitter, but are surrounded by aliens.
 Jamarcus arrives and saves the pair, revealing that the aliens' brains are located in their crotch; Bob kills Jason by ripping off his penis.
 Evan discovers that the transmitter is powered by the metallic orb and removes it, disabling the machine.
 More aliens arrive, forcing the group to flee.
 The watch uses the metallic orb to destroy the Costco building, killing all of the aliens inside.